iterative/cml/README.md

 | `cml-send-github-check`  | Return CML report as a check in GitHub   | `<path to report> --head-sha <sha>` | `cml-send-github-check report.md`|
 | `cml-publish` | Publish an image for writing to CML report.
 Returns `.md` string to embed image in CML report when `--md` flag is present. | `<path to image> --title <image title> --md` | `cml-publish graph.png --md`|

+### Customizing your CML report
+CML reports are written in [GitHub Flavored Markdown](https://github.github.com/gfm/).
+That means they can contain images, tables, formatted text, HTML blocks, code snippets and more- really, what you put in a CML report is up to you.
+Write to your `.md` report file using whatever method you prefer.

+_Note for images._ If an image is an output of your ML workflow, you must use the `cml-publish` function to include it a CML report.

 ## Using CML with DVC
-CML lets you pushing and pulling large files, such as models and datasets, to remote storage with DVC.
+CML facilitates pushing and pulling large files, such as models and datasets, to remote storage with DVC.
 If you are using a DVC remote, take note of the environmental variables that must be set according to your remote storage format.

 <details>
   <summary>